dacioromero/dacio.dev/python-iterators-and-generators.md

 print(next(my_iter)) # 1
 ```

-You can see that on each call of next we get the next value in our range.
-If you want to convert an iterator it to a list you just give it the the list constructor.
+Upon each call of `next() `we get the next value in our range; makes sense right?
+If you want to convert an iterator it to a list you just give it the list constructor.

 ```python
 my_range = iter(range(10))
 print(list(my_range)) # [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```

-You can mimick this behavior.
+If we mimic this behavior we'll start to understand more about how iterators work.

 ```python
 my_range = iter(range(10))